-When to deduct taxes.
 Generally, you can only deduct taxes in the year you pay them.
 This applies whether you use the cash method or an accrual method of accounting.

-If you use an accrual method, you can deduct a tax before you pay it.
-But you must meet the exception for recurring items discussed under Economic Performance in Publication 538.
+Under an accrual method, you can deduct a tax before you pay it if you meet the exception for recurring items discussed under Economic Performance in Publication 538.
 You can also choose to ratably accrue real estate taxes as discussed later under Real Estate Taxes.

 Limit on accrual of taxes.
-A taxing jurisdiction can require the use of a date for accruing taxes that is earlier than the date it previously required.
-However, if you use an accrual method and can deduct the tax before you pay it, a special rule applies.
-The special rule sets the accrual date for federal income tax purposes as the date on which the tax would have accrued had no action been taken.
+A taxing jurisdiction can require the use of a date for accruing taxes that is earlier than the date it originally required.
+However, if you use an accrual method and can deduct the tax before you pay it, the accrual date for federal income tax purposes is the original accrual date.
+Use the original accrual date for all future years as well.